 Yes, you can get pregnant during perimenopause.

 Fertility plummets during perimenopause.
 But you can still become pregnant.
-If that’s not a desired outcome, you’ll definitely need to use some form of birth control until you’ve reached menopause (again, a year of not having your period).
+If that’s not the desired outcome, you’ll definitely need to use some form of birth control until you’ve reached menopause (again, a year of not having your period).
 If becoming pregnant is the goal, there are treatments to help you get pregnant.
 Just talk to your Welia Health provider.

 Ways to ease perimenopause symptoms

 Low-dose birth control pills can help you find relief from hot flashes.
-Similarly, birth control skin patches, a vaginal ring or progesterone injections (other hormone-based birth controls) may control hot flashes as well.
+Similarly, birth control skin patches, a vaginal ring, or progesterone injections (other hormone-based birth controls) may control hot flashes as well.
 Talk to your Welia Health provider to see if these solutions might be an option for you.

 The following lifestyle approaches may also help relieve perimenopause symptoms and just enhance your general well-being: